 Finally, a predicted potential cost/benefit outcome can be calculated, based on power requirements, array size, installation cost, and any locally applicable rebate or pay-back arrangements.

-If solar power isn’t an option for your facility, then consider how else you might be able to augment your power needs with an alternative, renewable power source applicable to your area (wind, geo-thermal, or hydroelectric).
+If solar power isn’t an option for your facility, then consider how else you might be able to augment your power needs with another renewable power source applicable to your area (wind, geo-thermal, or hydroelectric).

-Alternatively, question your power supplier re the % of power drawn from alternative power sources (ie solar, wind, geo-thermal or hydroelectric).
+Alternatively, question your power supplier about the % of power drawn from renewable power sources.